GNOME Shell

 GNOME Shell is the graphical shell of the GNOME desktop environment starting with version 3, which was released on April 6, 2011.
-It provides basic functions like launching applications, switching between windows and is also a widget engine.
+It provides basic functions like launching applications and switching between windows.
 GNOME Shell replaced GNOME Panel and some ancillary components of GNOME 2.

 GNOME Shell is written in C and JavaScript as a plugin for Mutter.

 In contrast to the KDE Plasma Workspaces, a software framework intended to facilitate the creation of multiple graphical shells for different devices, the GNOME Shell is intended to be used on desktop computers with large screens operated via keyboard and mouse, as well as portable computers with smaller screens operated via their keyboard, touchpad or touchscreen.

 History

 The first concepts for GNOME Shell were created during GNOME's User Experience Hackfest 2008 in Boston.

 After criticism of the traditional GNOME desktop and accusations of stagnation and lacking vision, the resulting discussion led to the announcement of GNOME 3.0 in April 2009.
 Since then Red Hat has been the main driver of GNOME Shell's development.

 Pre-release versions of GNOME Shell were first made available in August 2009 and became regular, non-default part of GNOME in version 2.28 in September 2009.
 It was finally shipped as GNOME's default user interface on April 6, 2011.